Modern Gentlemen

 (National Institute of Health)

 In a study conducted by the NIH, it was found that patients treated with a combination of CBD and THC experienced significant pain reduction.
-The same results could not be achieved with just THC, making CBD crucial in cancer ailment.
-There is also potential in using it to treat everyday and sports injuries.
+The same results could not be achieved with just THC, making CBD crucial in cancer ailments.

 (National Institute of Health)

-According to CBD industry stats, due to the anti-inflammatory properties of CBD, it may be crucial for dealing with acne.
+According to CBD oil facts, due to the anti-inflammatory properties of CBD, it may be crucial for dealing with acne.
 A study found that CBD oil prevented gland cells from creating too much sebum and stopped cytokines from creating new acne.

 (National Institute of Health)